Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 - Food Grunt
 - Pant Grunt

-The files are in the folder, `/net/projects/scratch/winter/valid_until_31_July_2021/0-animal-communication/data_grid/Chimp_IvoryCoast/detector_train_ds_spec/` on the grid, and which of the above mentioned _calls_ they contain is mentioned in the file `labelsfromfilename` in this repository.
+The files are in the folder, `/net/projects/scratch/winter/valid_until_31_July_2021/0-animal-communication/data_grid/Chimp_IvoryCoast/detector_train_ds_spec/` on the grid (the grid is explained in the infrastructure section), and which of the above mentioned _calls_ they contain is mentioned in the file `labelsfromfilename` in this repository.

 The contents of the file are also embedded in the filename, the contents were manually verified by Rachael.